Clients and projects

-Hampton Square is an open public space that Gavin Jones redeveloped in 2013.
+Hampton Square is an open public space that Gavin Jones redeveloped.
 The works included paving, soiling, tree and shrub planting and turfing and the installation of a water feature with an underground plant room as well as a small play area.
 The site is situated in between a supermarket, a public house and a youth club, which all remained open for the duration of the works making access challenging.
 However working methodically the site was split into phases allowing the public access to certain parts of the site and access to the supermarket, pub and youth club.

 The Level, Brighton

 The Level, Brighton was designed by Landscape Architects LUC.
 Works included central features plus the restoration and refurbishment of the existing park (The Level) and a public open space.The site was split into two phases to minimize disruption.
 Starting with the demolition and removal of the existing small buildings and park features and then the restoration.

 Cardiff Metropolitan University